-Puls is The Nordic Culture Fund's three-year music initiative 2017-2019 aiming to strengthen the Nordic live music scene.
+Puls is The Nordic Culture Fund's five-year music initiative 2017-2022 aiming to strengthen the Nordic live music scene.

-puls is a springboard for the creation of a Nordic music network which seeks to bring musical experiences of high artistic quality to a wider Nordic public.
-It is therefore designed as:
+Puls has worked as a springboard for the creation of a Nordic music network which seeks to bring musical experiences of high artistic quality to a wider Nordic public.
+It has therefore been designed as:

 - a funding programme targeted towards concert promoters

-- a network for puls prmoters in the Nordic countries
+- a network for Puls promoters in the Nordic countries

-In 2017-2018 puls has allocated approximately DKK 9 million to 62 venues and festivals throughout The Nordic region.
+In 2017-2022 Puls has allocated approximately DKK 21 million to venues and festivals throughout the Nordic region.
 The funding is for promoters as curators, as points of contact between artists and new audiences.
-The initiative is in 2018 finansed by The Nordic Culture Fund, The Nordic Council of Ministers, The Danish Arts Foundation, The Finnish Music Foundation (MES) and the Swedish Government.

-Support for concert promoters: puls is a standalone three-year funding programme. puls provides funding to enable promoters to stage promising artists based in the Nordic Region, and to communicate with audiences in a focused manner.
-Read more about the criteria for promoters.
+Puls has been a standalone five-year funding programme.
+Puls has provided funding to enable promoters to stage promising artists based in the Nordic Region, and to communicate with audiences in a focused manner.

-Network: The Nordic Culture Fund will also work with relevant stakeholders to facilitate improvements to venues and set up networks to debate issues related to live music in the Nordic Region, devise joint solutions and arrange events at which audiences encounter Nordic music.
-This will include network meetings with selected Nordic promoters.
+The Nordic Culture Fund has also worked with relevant stakeholders to facilitate improvements to venues and set up networks to debate issues related to live music in the Nordic Region, devise joint solutions and arrange events at which audiences encounter Nordic music.
+This has included network meetings with the selected Nordic promoters.

 THOUGHTS BEHIND PULS